PastelGoose/SmartQuestions/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Smart Questions

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  A way to intelligently offer students practice problems on areas they need to improve on by personalizing daily practice problems for each student.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  As a teacher, how do you offer practice problems to your student body that address the problem areas of all students?
+Do you cater to the needs of the worst student or the average?
+How do you challenge above-average students.
+We developed a system that allows you to help every student no matter what level they are on.

 ## Problem ##
   > Describe the problem your product solves.
+  It is difficult for teachers to customize practice problems for each student.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+   Our smart algorithm determines which areas the individual student needs to work on and offer a customized set of problems catering to each student.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "We want to empower teachers to do their job of empower each and every one of their students."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Teacher: Just submit your questions and invite your students to do the practice problems!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Smart Questions allows me to help every student by offer them the right practice problems.
+I can also see where each student is struggling with and help them personally!
+It ensures no student is left behind."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Try us out now!"